shift-left-test/Hosta/README.md

 $ ctest
 ```

-## How to test
+## Testing the CMake Scripts

-You may use the following commands to test CMake scripts
+To test the CMake scripts, use the following command:

 ```bash
 $ pytest -n auto
 ```

 ## License

-This project source code is available under MIT license.
-See [LICENSE](LICENSE).
+This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.